 How do you prepare for a comfortable retirement?
 For many people, the answer can seem overly complex—but it doesn’t have to be.
 The following steps can help you strengthen your long-term financial position while keeping your retirement plans on track.

 Step 1.
 Check Your Progress

 Considering you may spend 30 years or more in retirement, it’s important to save enough so that your money will last.
-“A quick way to check your progress is to assess how much you’ve saved by certain ages,” says Judith Ward, CFP®, a senior financial planner with T. Rowe Price.
+“A quick way to check your progress is to assess how much you’ve saved by certain ages,” says Judith Ward, CFP®, a thought leadership director with T. Rowe Price.
 “We refer to the target levels as savings benchmarks.”

 Your savings benchmark

 To find your retirement savings benchmark, look for your approximate age and consider how much you’ve saved so far.
 (See “Savings Benchmarks by Age.”)
 Compare that amount with your current gross income or salary.

 These benchmarks assume you’ll be dependent primarily on personal savings and Social Security benefits in retirement.
 However, if you have other income sources (e.g., pension), you may not have to rely as much on your personal savings, so your benchmark would be lower.